Printify raises $3M to expand its marketplace for custom printing – TechCrunch

 “That was a terrible idea,” Berdigans said.
 “Even though you aren’t lying, you end up not being a very honest company and that’s not the business model we wanted.”

-Now, Printify operates as a B2B marketplace that connects manufacturers with ecommerce stores.
+Now, Printify operates as a B2B marketplace that connects manufacturers with e-commerce stores.
 Plus, the startup handles the mundane tasks of fulfilling orders, including billing, manufacturing requests and shipping so store owners can focus on brand building.
-The switch allowed the startup to begin growing 30 percent year-over-year, as well as add hundreds of unique products to its catalog.
+The switch allowed the startup to begin growing 30% month-over-month, as well as add hundreds of unique products to its catalog.

 The founders say Printify most often caters to political campaign employees, designers & artists, and influencers & “hustlers,” or people who are self-taught experts on managing digital sales.
-With a fixed pricing scheme, merchants know exactly what they are paying Printify but have the flexibility of pricing their own product.
+With a fixed pricing scheme, merchants know exactly what they are paying Printify, but have the flexibility of pricing their own product.
 Other print-on-demand marketplaces, like the aforementioned “first wave” businesses, don’t give merchants the ability to determine their own margins.

 “If you use Zazzle, for example, you only get a small portion of revenue share but on Printify, you pay us a small fee,” Berdigans said.
-“If you were selling t-shirts for $25 and the average production cost is $10, our sellers will see a 50 to 60 percent margin.”
+“If you were selling t-shirts for $25 and the average production cost is $10, our sellers will see a 50 to 60% margin.”

 Dozens of angel investors, including YouTube co-founder Steve Chen, Twitch co-founder Kevin Lin, ClassPass co-founder Fritz Lanman, DoorDash co-founder Evan Moore, Google AdSense pioneer Gokul Rajaram and Facebook’s vice president of product Kevin Weil, also participated in the company’s latest round.